biomed-AI/GraphCS/README.md

 ### run on the Preprocessed  example data

- You can download the Preprocessed  example data from the [website](https://drive.google.com/drive/folders/18usNrDU6CS0Ydxc7zei8bTgLHQ2RV-G2?usp=sharing), and put them into the `data` folder.
-Then you can run the following command to train GraphCS and predict cell types directly.

 ```
-python -u train.py --data example
+python -u train.py --data Baron_segerstolpe_example.ref
 ```

+ You can download the Preprocessed  example data from the [website](https://drive.google.com/drive/folders/18usNrDU6CS0Ydxc7zei8bTgLHQ2RV-G2?usp=sharing), and put them into the `data` folder.
+Then you can follow the above command to train GraphCS and predict cell types directly.

 ## output